 Just like in the summer, if it’s humid outside or if the sun isn’t shining, drying your clothing on a line is a little bit more difficult.
 Your clothes will need more time to dry when hung up outside.
 Consider looking at the upcoming weather forecast and try to coordinate your laundry days with sunnier, dry days.
-If you have to do laundry on a humid, wet, cold winter day, consider washing only what you need to (but preferably a full load) and hanging inside near a fireplace or in a warm, dry room.
+When you have to do laundry on a humid, wet, cold winter day, consider washing only what you need to (but preferably a full load) and hanging inside near a fireplace or in a warm, dry room.

 The best weather for line drying in the winter are dry, sunny days with a light breeze.

 Tips for hanging indoors